helenaj18/LangGenSumProject/README.md

 ### avg_length_data.py
 Used to calculate the average length of the summaries.
 The string *folder_path* was changed to account for summaries of different models.

+### calculate_perplexity.py
+This calculates the perplexity of the summaries for the specified model and saves it in a file

 ### mean_ppl.py
 This file calculates the mean, lowest and highest perplexity over all the summaries of a all models.

 ### statistical.py
 This file calculates whether the statistical difference between two numbers is significant.

+### representation_bias.py
+This file calculates the representation bias for each model using the gendered datasets created by create_datasets.py

 ### sentiment_analysis.py
 This function calculates the average sentiment of all summaries for each model.
 The *folder_path* is changed to include different models.
 The sentiment is calculated using TextBlob: https://textblob.readthedocs.io/en/dev/

+### wordlist_count.oy
+This was used to calculate the ratio of words in the word lists vs all the words in the transcripts.
+The *folder_path* can be changed to fit the desired model.